yegor256/blog/_posts/2015/oct/2015-10-16-ridley-scott-and-joseph-goebbels.md

 But isn't it quite similar to what I've just seen a few days ago, produced and directed in 2015 by [Ridley Scott](http://www.imdb.com/name/nm0000631/)?

-In 1949, the goal of Soviet propaganda was to convience people that their personal situations with a lack of food and lack of future were just their local, personal **exceptions** to a more general rule.
+In 1949, the goal of Soviet propaganda was to convince people that their personal situations with a lack of food and lack of future were just their local, personal **exceptions** to a more general rule.
 And that rule was that the country was full of food.
 The country was governed by